-"Papa John" Schnatter is experiencing a major public relations backlash this week after announcing that he will be forced to raise the price of pizza by 14 cents because President Obama was re-elected.
-Shnatter believes ObamaCare will cost his franchise owners an extra $8 million per year.
-Regardless of your political views, if there's one thing you do not mess with in America, it's the price of our fast food.
-Furthermore, even if Papa John was so worried about ObamaCare hurting his business, he never needed to make such a big public stink.
-Today hundreds of websites and thousands of people across the nation are calling for a Papa Johns boycott which, if successful, will only hurt hard working employees in the long run.
-I want to be clear that I absolutely admire John Schnatter's success, especially his $600 million net worth.
+"Papa John" Schnatter has been experiencing a major public relations backlash for the last few years.
+It all started back in 2012 when he publicly came out against the Affordable Care Act.
+Schnatter caused an uproar after announcing that he was forced to raise the price of pizza by 14 cents because President Obama was re-elected.
+At the time Schnatter believed ObamaCare would have cost his pizza franchise owners an extra $8 million per year.
+In reaction to the 2012 controversy, hundreds of websites and thousands of people across the nation called for a Papa Johns boycott.
+Certainly people were upset that he was passing these costs on to customers while also sporting a $500 million net worth.
 Not trying to take political sides with this article, I just don't think anyone would have noticed the 14 cent price increase, so he should have kept quiet and continued making cheesy pizza and super cheesy commercials.

-Papa John Schnatter's House:
+Papa John Schnatter's House